-Many people cite Raohe Night Market as having one of the best selections of food.
+When it comes to night markets, many people say that Raohe has one of the best selections of food in Taipei.
 A dish you definitely shouldn’t miss is the flame-torched beef.
 It’s one of my favorite things to eat at Taiwanese night markets.

-It consists of tender cubes of beef cooked over a grill, before being torched and sprinkled with your choice of seasoning like salt, pepper, teriyaki, or cumin.
-It’s delicious.
+It consists of cubes of beef that are grilled and torched before being sprinkled with your choice of seasoning like salt, pepper, teriyaki, or cumin.
+It’s tender and juicy and absolutely delicious.

 Raohe Night Market

 Address: Raohe Street, Songshan District, Taipei City, Taiwan 105

 What to Try: Stinky tofu, oyster omelette, flame-torched beef, pepper buns